txlog/agent/doc/txlog.1.md

 : Specifies the URL of the txlog server where logs will be sent.
 Must include protocol (http/https) and port if not using defaults.
 Default: http://localhost:8080

+### Authentication

+The agent supports two authentication methods: API key authentication and basic authentication.
+You should configure only one authentication method.

+**api_key** (string, optional)
+: API key for authenticating with the txlog server.
+This is the recommended authentication method.
+The API key should be in the format `txlog_...` and is sent via the `X-API-Key` HTTP header.
+Must be uncommented to enable API key authentication.
+Default: not set

 **username** (string, optional)
 : Username for basic authentication with the txlog server.
-Must be uncommented to enable authentication.
+This is a legacy authentication method.
+Must be uncommented to enable basic authentication.
+Should be used in conjunction with password.
 Default: not set

 **password** (string, optional)
 : Password for basic authentication with the txlog server.
-Must be uncommented to enable authentication.
+Must be uncommented to enable basic authentication.
 Should be used in conjunction with username.
 Default: not set

+**Note:** If both API key and basic authentication credentials are configured, the agent will use the API key and ignore the username/password.
+It is recommended to configure only one authentication method to avoid confusion.

 # BUGS